-Here’s mine, the Nothing Fancy Monthly-ish Newsletter.
+Here’s mine, the Nothing Fancy Monthly-ish Newsletter, where you can get a FREE digital copy of my first novel, The Love We Vow.
 Authors often keep their readers abreast of discounts on their books and their progress on current works.

-8) Check out self-published Catholic books at Thy Olive Market
+9) Check out self-published Catholic books at Thy Olive Tree Market

 Most library websites have a form where you can request a book they carry.
 If there isn’t a form, just call and ask or email your request!

 12) Tell your friends and family about Catholic fiction you liked.